-The month of November brings us many important biblical events on the calendar, from Noah leaving the ark to the somber reminder of Cain killing Abel.
+The month of November brings us many important biblical events on the calendar, from the death of Methuselah and the Flood subsiding after a year of water covering the earth.
 November is an important month for those of us here in the United States as we take time out of our busy schedules to gather with family and give thanks!
-During this month, we will see Noah and his family come off the ark, the birthday of Reuben, and the children of Israel repent under the teachings of Ezra.
+During this month, we will see Noah and his family come off the ark and ends with a fast day mentioned in the book of Zechariah.

 Today, let’s look at the events that took place in the Bible and correspond to November.

 Praying for Rain: Three times a year all Jewish men were required to go to the Temple: Passover, Pentecost, and Feast of Tabernacles.
 Today marks the traditional day in Jewish history that people living in the Second Temple period would begin praying for rain.
 This allowed those who were traveling home from the last of the fall feasts, the Feast of Tabernacles, to reach home before